Rockets–Spurs rivalry: 2017 Playoffs

 The Spurs and Rockets met in the Western Conference Semifinals.
 The match-up was the first between the two teams in the playoffs since the 1995 Western Conference Finals.
-In Game 1, the Rockets defeated the Spurs in a blowout, 126–99.
+In Game 1, the Rockets defeated the Spurs 126–99.
 In Game 2 of the series, the Spurs returned the favor with a 121–96 victory.
 However, the Spurs lost starting point guard Tony Parker indefinitely with a ruptured left quadriceps tendon.
 The teams split games 3 (Spurs) and 4 (Rockets), evening the series at 2 games apiece.
 In Game 5 of the series, all-star Spurs small forward Kawhi Leonard suffered an injury to his right ankle in the third quarter, which would eventually result in him sitting out for the closing portions of the game.
 The game was tightly contest throughout, with both teams failing to capitalize on opportunities to take the lead at the end of regulation.
 In the overtime period, Manu Ginóbili blocked James Harden's three-point attempt in the final seconds to secure the 110–107 victory for the Spurs.
-The Spurs would close out the series in a Game 6 blowout, 114–75.
+The Spurs would close out the series in a 114–75 Game 6 win.
 The 75 points were the lowest point total of the season for the Rockets.
 The Rockets, known throughout the season for their prolific offense, were held to less than 100 points three times in the series after being held below 100 only five times in the regular season.